jaredpomerantz/stockmarketsim/README.md

 The `src/simulators/objects/policies` directory can accept new policies.
 Currently, the BasePolicy class implements the Top-N Greedy Q-Learning policy mentioned in the case study associated with this simulator, located at the top level of this repository.
 New policy objects can inherit from this BasePolicy to implement new regression models and feature selections/augmentations.
 Future work should be done to abstract the order generation away from this Top-N Greedy Q-Learning policy to support entirely new policies, but this architecture was adequate for the completion of the case study mentioned above.

-See `notebooks/run_market.ipynb` for an example of how to run the simulator, given that trained models are available.
+See `notebooks/run_market.ipynb` for an example of how to run the simulator.
+This script requires that underlying models are already trained for the policies that need them.